Earl of Bradford

-Earl of Bradford is a title that has been created twice, once in the Peerage of England and once in the Peerage of the United Kingdom.
+Earl of Bradford, of Bradford in the County of Salop, is a title that has been created twice, once in the Peerage of England and once in the Peerage of the United Kingdom.
 It was first created in 1694 for Francis Newport, 2nd Baron Newport.
 However, all the Newport titles became extinct on the death of the fourth Earl in 1762.
 The earldom was revived in 1815 for Orlando Bridgeman, 2nd Baron Bradford.
 The Bridgeman family had previously succeeded to the Newport estates.
-The title of the peerage refers to the ancient hundred of Bradford in Shropshire, and not, as might be assumed, to the city of Bradford, Yorkshire, or the town of Bradford-on-Avon in Wiltshire.

 History of the title

 Newport creation

 The Newports were an ancient Shropshire family.
 One member of the family, Richard Newport, represented Shropshire and Shrewsbury in Parliament and was a supporter of King Charles I during the Civil War.
 In 1642 he was raised to the Peerage of England as Baron Newport, of High Ercall in the County of Shropshire.
 His son Francis, the second Baron, represented Shrewsbury in the Long Parliament and fought as a Royalist in the Civil War.
 After the Restoration he served as Lord Lieutenant of Shropshire, as Comptroller of the Household and as Treasurer of the Household.
 In 1676 Newport was created Viscount Newport, of Bradford in the County of Shropshire, and on 11 May 1694 he was further honoured when he was made Earl of Bradford, in the County of Shropshire.
 Both titles were in the Peerage of England.

 Lord Bradford was succeeded by his eldest son, the second Earl.
 He sat as a Whig Member of Parliament for Shropshire and served as Lord Lieutenant of Shropshire.
 In 1681 Lord Bradford married Mary Wilbraham, daughter of Sir Thomas Wilbraham, Bt, and Elizabeth Mytton.
 Through this marriage Weston Park in Staffordshire came into the Newport family.
 Their eldest son, the third Earl, represented Bishop's Castle and Shropshire in the House of Commons and was also Lord Lieutenant of Staffordshire.
 He had no legitimate children and on his death the peerages passed to his younger brother, the fourth Earl.
 When he died in 1762 all the Newport titles became extinct.
 The family estates, including Weston Park, were inherited by his nephew, Sir Henry Bridgeman, 5th Baronet, of Great Lever (see below).

 The Hon.
 Thomas Newport, younger son of the first Earl, was created Baron Torrington in 1716.